gauriket/nekomancer/CONTRIBUTING.md

 4. Write tests if applicable.
 5. Ensure your code follows our coding style.
 6. Submit a pull request with a clear description of the changes made and the problem solved.

-### Code Style

-We follow a specific coding style in our project.
-Please make sure your code adheres to it.
-If you're not sure about the style, feel free to ask in the pull request.

 ## Thank You